 The McTier family comes from the ancient Scottish Dalriadan clans of the mountainous west coast of Scotland.
 The name McTier is derived from the Gaelic form Mac-an-Tsaoir, which denotes son of the carpenter or wright.

 The surname McTier was first found in on the Isle of Iona, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

 Early History of the McTier family

-Another 127 words (9 lines of text) covering the years 1372, 1564 and 1564 are included under the topic Early McTier History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our McTier research.
+Another 64 words (5 lines of text) covering the years 1372, 1564 and 1564 are included under the topic Early McTier History in all our PDF Extended History products and printed products wherever possible.

 McTier Spelling Variations

 Translation in medieval times was an undeveloped science and was often carried out without due care.
 For this reason, many early Scottish names appeared radically altered when written in English.
 The spelling variations of McTier include MacAteer, MacTear, MacTeir, MacTire, MacAtee, MacAtter, MacAttur and many more.

 Early Notables of the McTier family (pre 1700)